sm6592624/Data-Vault-Pro/README.md

 ## Credits

 - Built with React, TypeScript, and a lot of coffee
-- OpenAI for the language model integration
+- Natural language processing for data insights
 - Recharts for the visualization components
 - Tailwind CSS for making styling bearable
 - The countless Stack Overflow answers that helped debug weird issues